OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 ```

 Check that the application key (**Key**) is passed correctly to the API call.
-If the application key does not exist the API returns a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`
+If the application key does not exist, the API returns a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`

 ## Step 4: Check if the package is bigger than the size limit